eleda77/eleda77.github.io/docs/vocab_list.md

 **cerise** - a light clear red colour

+**chaffer** - haggle about the terms of an agreement or price of something

 **champ(-ing)** - another term for chomp (those champing jaws)

 **chancery** - a court of equity (US); an office attached to an embassy or consulate (British)